-- The CNAP requirements are completed in year 2 and the student must then focus on completing department-specific requirements.
-However, students are expected to continue their involvement in CNAP through The Friday Talk Series and other CNAP events for the duration of their graduate study.
+- The CNAP requirements are completed in Year 2 and the student must then focus on completing department-specific requirements.
+However, students are expected to continue their involvement in CNAP through Tthe CCN Colloquium Series and other CNAP events for the duration of their graduate study.

 All students in the program will be expected to teach during their graduate study as part of their graduate education.
 The number of teaching assistantships will vary based on the department they join although there will be a minimum of 2 teaching assistantships required.
 Teaching assistantships will generally take place in years 3 and 4 of graduate work.

 Seminars and Talk Series

 All students in CNAP are expected (and the 1st and 2nd year students are required) to attend and participate in the student journal club and CCN colloquium series (which together make up the Cognitive Neuroscience Presentation Colloquium course).
 Moreover, CNAP students are expected to also educate themselves by attending the Psychology & Neuroscience Department colloquium series and the Neurobiology Department's seminar series.
 Students should also benefit from the less formal weekly offerings provided by the various journal clubs, and from the Brain Imaging & Analysis Center (BIAC) seminar series.
 Especially important is the requirement that trainees participate in the Student Presentation Course (see above), where each trainee will develop and hone their presentation skills and get constructive feedback on any current research they may be undertaking as well as how to improve the effectiveness of their presentation(s).
 Students should register for this course every Fall for their first two years in graduate school.
 CNAP students are welcome to present each semester but a program requirement is that they present in their third and fifth year.